 Keep in mind that the info above pertains only to the big beer tents.
 However, if your need for hard liquor outweighs your need to be inside a big tent, know that your options just opened up.

 Besides this fun fact, they have a full bar.
-You can get Aperol spritz, tequila, whiskey, rum, Bailey’s, even grappa and Sambucca, and much more.
-Here’s their cold drinks menu from 2022 to see what I mean.
+You can get Aperol spritz, tequila, whiskey, rum, Bailey’s, even grappa and Sambuca, and much more.
+Here’s their cold drinks menu from 2023 to see what I mean.

 8. Don’t try to bring in your own booze

-I’ve heard from people who say they just brought in a flask of some kind of liquor and mixed it with a Coke or something.
+I’ve heard people say they just brought in a flask of their own liquor and mixed it with a Coke or something.
 Please don’t do this.
-You will get your ass kicked out of the beer tent and I have seen the dudes who throw you out.
+You will get your ass kicked out of the beer tent and I’ve seen the dudes who throw you out.
 You don’t want to be manhandled by these beasts!
 (I once saw them toss out a guy dressed as Jesus.
-They aren’t messing around.)
+They don’t mess around.)

-And, seriously.
-Do you really think the servers don’t know what’s up when everyone else is drinking beer and you’re drinking a Coke… but acting just as foolish?
+And, really.
+Do you think the servers don’t know what’s up when everyone else is drinking beer and you’re drinking a Coke… but acting just as foolish?
 I was a server and bartender for ten years.
 Trust me, they know.
 THEY KNOW ALL.
-It’s cute how sly you think you’re being though.
+It’s cute how sly you think you are though.

 9. What kind of non-alcoholic drinks at Oktoberfest

-If you’re looking up information on Oktoberfest for people who don’t drink beer because… you just don’t drink alcohol at all, you’re in luck also!
+If you’re researching Oktoberfest for people who don’t drink beer because you just don’t drink alcohol at all, you’re also in luck!
 Literally so many people think that Oktoberfest is all about beer and nothing else.
 This is false.

 While you may not be able to find wine or schnapps in all of the tents, you can 100% find non-alcoholic drinks in every single beer tent.
-However, their options do vary a little bit.
-Here are the non-alcoholic drinks you can expect to find at Oktoberfest in Munich:
+But, their options do vary a little bit.
+Here are some non-alcoholic drinks you can expect to find at Oktoberfest in Munich:

-- Red bull at Schützen and Kufflers Weinzelt tents
+• Red bull at Schützen and Kufflers Weinzelt tents and some other spots

-Keep in mind that just because they are non-alcoholic doesn’t mean they’re cheap.
-These drinks inside the tents (with the exception of Red Bull and coffee for obvious reasons) are usually served by the half-liter and cost around €5.
-And for all the Americans out there: No, you do not get free refills.
+Keep in mind that just because they’re non-alcoholic doesn’t mean they’re cheap.
+These drinks inside the tents (with the exception of Red Bull and coffee for obvious reasons) are usually served by the half-liter and cost at least €5.
+And for all the Americans out there: No, you don’t get free refills.

 Water at Oktoberfest